 Heart disease can present itself to you in various ways, including the onset of chest pain due to reduced flow of blood to your heart, which is referred to as angina.
-Cardiology specialist Anita Banerjee, MD, FACC, at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, can diagnose and treat angina to improve heart health and reduce your risk of more serious complications.
+Cardiology specialists Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Fredericksburg, Virginia, can diagnose and treat angina to improve heart health and reduce your risk of more serious complications.
 Call the office today or request an appointment online.

 Angina is a type of chest pain that develops when there’s a reduced flow of blood to your heart.
 It’s most often a symptom of a more serious underlying cardiac issue, such as coronary artery disease.

 Angina is common, but it can be difficult to differentiate from other types of chest pain.
 If you’re experiencing chest pain, call 911 or go to the nearest emergency room for an evaluation.

 Angina can be triggered by various causes.
 The type of angina you have may reflect what may trigger your chest pain.
 The types of angina include:

 If you experience chest pain during physical activity, such as walking up the stairs, then you may have stable angina.